100 Days (1991 film): Plot

-Devi gets premonition of another woman getting murdered.
-She also pinpoints two details: a magazine named Priya with a horse on its cover and a video cassette labelled 100 Days.
+Devi gets a premonition of another woman being murdered.
+She also points out two details: a magazine named Priya with a horse on its cover and a video cassette labelled 100 Days.
 Sunil and Devi visit the weekly magazine office.
 The editor (Shashi Kiran) politely informs them that the next six months' covers do not feature any equestrian theme whatsoever.
-The video cassette clue, too, is a dead end: no video store in Bombay carries any such title as '100 days'.
+The video cassette clue, too, is a dead end: no video store in Bombay carries any such title as '100 Days'.
 Devi begins delving into Rama's life.
 She learns that Rama was a research scholar and was working on a thesis about ancient sculptures and temples in India.
-A quick investigation by Devi during a visit to the Bombay Museum reveals that many artifacts listed by Rama either had mysteriously disappeared, got stolen or were replaced by fakes.
-She also learns that two people working in the museum, Security Officer Jagmohan (Jai Kalgutkar) and Record Keeper Parvati (Neelam Mehra), were fired on suspicion.
-Parvati is revealed to be the new victim of Devi's visions.
+A quick investigation by Devi during a visit to the Bombay Museum reveals that many artifacts listed by Rama either had mysteriously disappeared, had been stolen, or were replaced by fakes.
+She also learns that two people working in the museum, Security Officer Jagmohan (Jai Kalgutkar) and records keeper Parvati (Neelam Mehra), were fired on suspicion.
+Parvati is revealed to be the victim in Devi's recent visions.

 Jagmohan is a hot-headed man.
 Parvati knows Rama's killer and had videotaped the murder.
 She tries to blackmail the murderer, but the murderer tries to kill her.
-She sneaks into a video library, sticks a label '100 days' on the cassette and tries to escape.
-But Jagmohan succeeds in killing her, just as Devi had seen.
-Later, due to some last minute developments, the weekly magazine 'Priya' prints an issue with a horse on its cover.
-Devi soon realizes that Parvati has been murdered.
+She sneaks into a video library, sticks a label '100 days' on the cassette, and tries to escape.
+Soon Jagmohan succeeds in killing her, just as Devi had seen.
+Later, due to last-minute developments, the weekly magazine 'Priya' prints an issue with a horse on its cover.
+Devi soon realises that Parvati has been murdered.
 She goes to the video library and retrieves the video cassette.
 Jagmohan tries to kill her, but her luck prevails and she escapes.
 She comes back into the mansion, where she gets a vision of herself in an injured state and a broken mirror in the mansion.
 She tells Ram about the developments and sits with him to watch the video cassette.
-Ram has no idea about the cassette's contents are.
+Ram has no idea about the cassette's contents.